Search for car hire in Ibiza

 |Car type||Average cost per day of car hire in Ibiza|

 The Notting Hill of Ibiza is a traditional town set deep within the heart of the island with a charming, bohemian atmosphere.
 The area has a warm and slightly eccentric vibe; it’s a welcome place to stop, spend a few hours exploring and grab a bite.

 A few kilometres down the road from Santa Gertrudis, this tiny town is probably best known for Paloma Cafe.
 This Italian restaurant is famed for its wholesome menu.
 You can even snack off fresh fruit straight from the trees if you time it right.

 S’illot des Rencli

-An idyllic cove with restaurant attached, the sea views paired with a long, late lunch are perfect partners for the evening sun.
+An idyllic cove with a restaurant attached, the sea views paired with a long, late lunch are perfect partners for the evening sun.
 A peaceful and unforgettable experience.